 There’s a new parenting category.
 You’ve heard of helicopter parents, free-range parents, tiger parents…now there’s “lawnmower parents.”
-What does a lawnmower parent do?
+What do lawnmower parents do?
 They “mow down all of a child’s challenges, discomforts and struggles.”

 The idea has taken hold due to a viral post from an online community for teachers that said, among other things: “In raising children who have experienced minimal struggle, we are not creating a happier generation of kids.
 We are creating a generation that has no idea what to do when they actually encounter struggle.”